Sport in Kazakhstan: Polo

-Speed skating

-The high altitude speed skating rink Medeu near Almaty is one of the foremost outdoor arenas in the world and has seen many world records in all speed skating distances before the era of indoor arenas.
-Alau Ice Palace in Nur-Sultan was built for the Asian Winter Games in 2011.

 Tennis

 Tennis is a growing sport in the country.
 Nur-Sultan has hosted the Astana Open in men and women's singles and doubles since 2020, at the ATP 500 and WTA 250 levels respectively.
 In 2022 the men's event was upgraded from an ATP 250 to an ATP 500.
 In 2022 Elena Rybakina became the first Kazakh player to win a major title and Grand Slam, winning the women's singles title at the Wimbledon championships.

 Weightlifting

-Ilya Ilyin – Competing in the 105 kg men's category, he is currently one of the best weightlifters of his generation.
+Ilya Ilyin is a notable Kazakh weightlifter.
 In his first international competition, the 2005 World Weightlifting Championships, he came first in the total (386 kg) and clean and jerk (216 kg) at the age of 17 in the 85 kg men's category.
 He is one of the few weightlifters who have won two consecutive gold medals at the Olympics, the first at the Beijing 2008 Summer Olympics, and then second in the 94 kg men's category at the London 2012 Summer Olympics in the 94 kg men's category.
 He set a new world record in the 94 kg category for clean & jerk (233 kg) and the total (418 kg) at London.
 He has been undefeated in all World and Olympic competitions that he has entered in.
 Recently, in the 2014 World Weightlifting Championships, competing in the 105 kg men's category, he won gold in the total (432 kg) and in the clean and jerk with the world record (242 kg).

 Equestrian sports

 Kazakhstan competed in the 2014 World Nomad Games, winning gold and silver in the Kynan Chabysh, silver in the Alaman Baige, and two bronze medals in the Er Enish.
 The traditional sport of Kyz Kuu ("chase the girl") features horse riders chasing each other.
 In October 2021, a tournament of traditional nomadic Kazakh games was held in Turkistan, Kazakhstan.
 This event featured horse racing, archery, Kazaksha kures, togyzkumalak, asyk atu, and audaryspak.